Bootstrapping periodic quantum systems: The Weyl integral and with noninteger

 For periodic functions, it is natural to make use of the Weyl integral in fractional calculus.
 Suppose that the function $g(a)$ admits a Fourier series expansion

 The $s$-order Weyl integral of $g(x)$ is defined as

-For positive integer values of $s$, the Weyl integral \eqref{Weylintegral} reduces to the standard $s$-th derivative.
-For negative integer values of $s$, the Weyl integral \eqref{Weylintegral} can be interpreted as $(-s)$-th indefinite integral, which is normalized by integration from $a=0$.
+For positive integer values of $s$, the Weyl integral \eqref{Weylintegral} reduces to the standard $s$th derivative.
+For negative integer values of $s$, the Weyl integral \eqref{Weylintegral} can be interpreted as $(-s)$th indefinite integral, which is normalized by integration from $a=0$.
 The absence of an $m=0$ term in \eqref{g-Fourier} is to avoid the divergence issue for negative integer values of $s$.

-It is straightforward to obtain $\braket{e^{i\pi p}(ip)^s}$ with non-integer $s$ using \eqref{Fourex}.
+It is straightforward to obtain $\langle e^{i\pi p}(ip)^s \rangle$ with noninteger $s$ using \eqref{Fourex}.
 We just need to express the trigonometric functions in terms of exponential functions, and then use the Weyl integral formula \eqref{Weylintegral}.
-For comparison, we also consider the noninteger $s$ extension in the Hamiltonian diagonalization approach.
-In this case, a power term $(ip)^s=\frac {d^s}{dx^s}$ can be interpreted as a $s$-th derivative acting on the wavefunction.
-At the truncation order $K_D$, an eigenfunction of the Hamiltonian is given by
+For comparison, we also consider the noninteger $s$ extension in the Hamiltonian diagonalization approach \eqref{diagH}.
+In this case, a power term $(ip)^s=\frac {d^s}{dx^s}$ can be interpreted as an $s$th derivative acting on the wave function.

-where $b_m$'s are real coefficients.
 We consider the $k=0$ state in the second band because $b_0=0$ and the Weyl integral formula \eqref{Weylintegral} is applicable.